 - Earth’s core is composed of nickel and iron.
 This composition with the tilting of the axis has led Earth to possess a very strong magnetic force.

-- The inner core of Earth is hotter than the surface of the Sun.
-Now, this is one cool fact about planet Earth.
+- The inner core of the Earth is hotter than the surface of the Sun.

-- You might be fascinated to know that the Earth’s surface has lot less craters than the surfaces of most other planets.
+- You might be fascinated to know that the Earth’s surface has lot fewer craters than the surfaces of most other planets.

 - Earth is the densest planet in the solar system.